As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The cause of the movement of the rocks has been a matter of discussion since the 1940s.

 Previous theories propose hurricane-force winds, dust devils, slick algal films, or thick sheets of ice as likely contributors to rock motion.
-The mechanism was described in winter 2013-2014.
+The mechanism was described in the winter of 2013-2014.

 Thin ice floating platforms driven by wind cause sailing stones to move.
 Some other factors should be met.
 The surface should be horizontal and slippery.
 The water level has to be very low and not cover the top of the rock.
 Nights should be cold enough to freeze the water, and days should be sunny and windy.